fooock/alastria-deploy/docker/README.md

 [*] constellation node at 9001 is now up.
 Verify if /opt/test-environment/infrastructure/testnet/logs/ have new files.
 ```
+See the next section if you want to tune the network options.

 ## Network
 List of exposed ports by default: